 In other words, some types of real estate are way more passive than others.
-And some are going to require a lot of work, some very little work.
-And it really depends on you and what fits your highest and best use.
+Some are going to require a lot of work, some very little work.
+It really depends on you and what fits your highest and best use.

 If you’re a successful athlete or doctor or lawyer or whatever, you’re making a killing, your path is probably going to be a little different than the 23-year-old working minimum wage at Blockbuster.
 That’s a terrible example—but you get the idea.

 Why am I telling you this?
 Why do we start this way?

 Because I want you to think critically about the three strategies I’m about to lay out.
 This is the “learn” part of that “earn, learn, turn” strategy.

 Let’s get to the strategies.

 How to earn passive income from real estate

 1. DIY rental investing

 DIY rental property investing means you are out there trying to identify the top markets, the best neighborhoods.
 You’ve got to find real estate deals.
 You’ve got to talk with real estate agents.
 You’re running the numbers to make sure the math works.
 You’re finding and managing property managers.
 You’re dealing with rehabs (maybe).
 You’re just doing it all.